hamdiz0/Learning-DevOps/jenkins/README.md

 ## `using git commits` :

-    * use "ngrok" if jenkins is running on a localhost :
+* use "ngrok" or another tunneling rool if jenkins is running on youre machine and not exposed publicly :
     - ngrok http <host>:<port>
     - ngrok http localhost:8080
-    * in webhook payload field put "ngrok/jenkins-url/github-webhook"

 * ngrok gives one random free dns name when u create an account <a href="https://ngrok.com/">visit ngrok</a> :
 ```
     ngrok http <port on youre local machine you want to forward> --url=<ngrok free dns url>